All Episodes

 Robert Novak has an interesting passage in his latest column.

-A Democratic state party leader said that Bush is in such bad shape that the result of the 2008 election is already decided.
+A Democratic State Party leader said that Bush is in such bad shape that the result of the 2008 election is already decided.

-In that atmosphere, please for consultation, go nowhere.
+In that atmosphere, please, for consultation, go nowhere.

-And I said, say what?
+Now, I read this and I said, say what?

 Nameless Republicans are complaining that the White House is out there not understanding what's happened, that the White House is out of touch and irrelevant.